slateroden/XMC_DistanceMap/README.md

 # XMC_DistanceMap
 Magellanic Cloud Distance Map

-15 arcminute resolution (0.25 deg) Distance map of the XMCs created from their red clump population.
+15 arcminute resolution (0.25 deg) distance map (kpc) of the XMCs created from their red clump population.

 The distance map is under the name MC_RC_Distance_Oden25.fits